|By-laws (17 February 2017)|

 - Honorary Membership, for which there is no membership fee, is available only as an Award from the Association.

-X Leaving EAGE
+XI Leaving EAGE

 - EAGE membership will be suspended if dues are unpaid on 1 March in any calendar year.
 Suspension will be lifted following payment of the dues within the same year.

 - EAGE membership will end if dues are unpaid for a period of 12 months.
-Former members will be reinstated following payment of an additional reinstatement fee of 30% of the full annual subscription.

 - Exceptionally, a member may be dismissed for conduct such as violation of professional or ethical standards which, in the opinion of the Board or ten EAGE members, is detrimental to the objectives of the Association.
 The member concerned shall be heard by the Board and advised of the reason for dismissal, and has the right of appeal before an Annual Business Meeting.